juri-sinitson/angular-monorepo/README.md

 to use the [remote cache](https://nx.dev/ci/features/remote-cache):
 1. It seems to be a problem to set a dynamic variable in windows before executing a command (e.g. in this manner `NX_BRANCH=$(git branch --show-current) pnpm nx affected --verbose -t lint test build --parallel`).
-2. There seems to be issues with sending the cache in the cloud.
+2. There seem to be issues with sending the cache in the cloud.
 E.g. the cloud command will most probably "think" it's in a CI environment with a payed plan while it's on a local machine with a free plan.
 So it will then fail of course.
 Not sure if a payed plan will help here.

 To make it work under windows you most probably have to disable [remote cache](https://nx.dev/ci/features/remote-cache) by: